 Seaside’s natural landscapes are settings for all kinds of two-wheeled adventures, including challenging rides on logging roads in the surrounding hills.
-And starting next year, the mountain biking scene is going to get even cooler thanks to the arrival of a new trail system — a big project lovingly spearheaded by volunteers.
+And going forward, the mountain biking scene is going to get even cooler thanks to the development of new trail systems — a big project lovingly spearheaded by volunteers.

 “We often think a visit to the Oregon Coast is just going to the beach,” says Steven Blakesley, president of the North Coast Trail Alliance (NCTA) and a mountain bike enthusiast.
 “But the natural beauty of this area is exceptional, and these new trails will provide greater access and more opportunities to get out and play.”

-Situated along U.S. Route 26 about 5 miles southeast of Seaside, Klootchy Creek Park will be the access point for the primary group of new trails.
+Situated along U.S. Route 26 about 5 miles southeast of Seaside, Klootchy Creek Park is the access point for the primary group of new trails.
 The park nearly had been forgotten after its signature Sitka spruce — an Oregon Heritage Tree — fell in a 2007 winter storm.
 While the park will serve as a staging area, the trails themselves are being built on private land owned by Lewis & Clark Timberlands and managed by GreenWood Resources.
-So far, 3 of the 40 miles of trails have been completed, thanks to the work of volunteers and a forest clearing crew paid for by GreenWood.
+Much of the coming 40 miles of trails have been completed, thanks to the work of volunteers and a forest clearing crew paid for by GreenWood.

 “The biggest challenge, in terms of building, has been dealing with three generations of stumps and the drainages,” says Blakesley.